exercism/javascript/exercises/concept/elyses-enchantments/.docs/instructions.md

 ## 5. Remove a card from the stack

-Make a card disappear by removing the card the given `position` from the stack.
+Make a card disappear by removing the card at the given `position` from the stack.
 Return the adjusted stack.

 ```javascript